Cascais-Portugal.com

 The Praia da Ursa beach, with its distinctive sea pillars, is only 1km (a 20-min hike) north of the Cabo da Roca.

-The Cabo da Roca cliffs and coastline of the Serra de Sintra have a unique and chilly microclimate, which can make it feel 10C cooler than in Cascais or Sintra.
+The Cabo da Roca cliffs and coastline of the Serra de Sintra have a unique and chilly microclimate, which can make it feel 5-10C cooler than in sheltered Cascais or Sintra.

+The chill is due to two factors: the strong winds and the moisture in the air.
 The prevailing westerly winds draw in moisture-laden air from the Atlantic, which cools as it hits the cliffs and hills.
-This shrouds the area in fog and frequent rains, while in the summer there are very strong winds.
-The average wind speed for July to August is 15km/h (9mph).
+This shrouds the area in fog and frequent rains (September to mid-May), while in the summer there are very strong winds and a damp Atlantic air that cuts right through you.

-Warning: The cliffs around Cabo da Roca are steep and unstable, while the strong winds are unpredictable – never go beyond the fences for the perfect photo.
+Warning: The cliffs around Cabo da Roca are steep and unstable, the strong winds are unpredictable.
+Never go beyond the fences for the perfect photo.

 You do not want to be falling down these cliffs…